 - Before beginning this recipe, watch the video tutorial above, read the entire blog post, read the recipe instructions, and review the recipe notes.
 Make sure you’re prepared with the recommended special tools, which are listed right above this recipe and in the recipe Notes section.

 - Make each cake separately.
 Start with the bottom tier (9-inch cake).
 Preheat oven to 350°F (177°C).
-Grease three 9×2 inch cake pans, line with parchment paper, then grease the parchment paper.
+Grease three 9×2 inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - Keep the oven on.